choia/loan-calculator/README.md

-# Loan Calculator
+## Loan Calculator
-Simple loan calculator that can be used to calculate the monthly payments on mortgage, auto, and etc.
+Loan calculator that can be used to calculate the monthly payments on mortgage, auto, and etc.

 ## Requirement
 - Import PyQt5 module for GUI